 There is no lab manual.
-The text available in Module 3 and your textbook are all the reference material you need.
+The text available in Module 3 and your textbook are all the reference materials you need.

-You will also need to purchase a fossil kit for this course.
-The kit is available at the University of Florida Bookstore website (Links to an external site) and the item is called "GLY 3105 & 3603" If you enter the course information using the drop down menus the kit will show up under the list of required materials.
-Kits are still under construction but will be available to order at the start of term.
-Kits are not needed immediately for lab.
+You will also need to rent a fossil kit for this course.
+The kit is available at the University of Florida Bookstore website (Links to an external site) and the item is called "GLY 3105 & 3603".
+If you enter the course information using the drop down menus the kit will show up under the list of required materials.
+Kits will not be mailed out until after the add/drop date.